Ramprasad-Group/ML-DFT/QUICK_GUIDE.md

 *plot_dos*: do you want to plot the DOS?
 True or False *comp_chg*: do you want to compare the predicted valence electron density with a reference charge densiy?
 True or False *write_chg*: do you want to write the valence electron density into a set of grid points in 3D?
+True or False *tot_chg*: do you want to include the core electron density when writting out the charge density?
+True or False (IMPORTANT!: If you choose tot_chg=True and comp_chg=True, the program expects the reference CHGCAR to have the total electron density.
+Otherwise, it will compare a total electron density with a valence electron density and the error will be very high.)
-True or False *ref_chg*: do you want to write the predicted valence electron density onto the same grid as a reference electron density?
+*ref_chg*: do you want to write the predicted valence (or total) electron density onto the same grid as a reference electron density?
 True or False.
+(IMPORTANT: If tot_chg=True, the reference CHGCAR can only be of the valence electron density as long as it is only used for the same grid points and not for data comparison)
 *grid_spacing*: if ref_chg=False, you can choose the grid spacing for the grid points in 3D.
-We recommend between 0.2 and 0.7
+We recommend between 0.2 and 0.7.
+The smaller the spacing, the more grid points and longer it will take.
+The grid spacing does not affect the accuracy of the prediction, only the smoothness of the plotted electron density.

 ## Running ML_DFT